-The term “complicated” refers to pregnancies in which the mother or infant is at increased risk due to a particular obstetric or medical pathology or history.
+The term “complicated pregnancy” refers to any pregnancy in which the mother or infant is at increased risk due to a particular obstetric or medical pathology or history.

 Complicated pregnancies may require higher level monitoring and/or special arrangements for delivery in a medical/surgical setting.